 Airborne tritium in the form of tritiated water (HTO) is monitored throughout the BNL site.
-In 2019, tritium samples were collected from Stations P2, P4, P7, and P9 to assess the potential impacts from the Laboratory's two tritium sources.
+In 2020, samples were collected from Stations P2, P4, P7, and P9 to assess the potential impacts from the Laboratory's two tritium sources.
 Table 4-4 lists the number of validated samples collected at each location, the maximum value observed, and the annual average concentration.
 Validated samples are those not rejected due to equipment malfunction or other factors (e.g., a battery failure in the sampler, frozen or supersaturated silica gel, insufficient sample volumes, or the loss of sample during preparation at the contract analytical laboratory).
-Airborne tritium samples were collected every two weeks from each sampling station during 2019.
-The average tritium concentrations at all the sampling locations were less than the typical minimum detection limits, ranging from 4.0 to 11.0 pCi/m3.
+Samples for airborne tritium were collected every two weeks from each sampling station during 2020.
+The average tritium concentrations at all the sampling locations were less than the typical minimum detection limits, ranging from 4.3 to 12.8 pCi/m3.